roman-kh/roman-kh.github.com/_posts/2016-08-25-preparing-WSL-for-data-science.md

 As you might guess I also [use numba quite a lot](/tags/#numba), so I need LLVM.
 The problem is that LLVM is developing quite quickly and new releases often break API compatibility.
 Currently LLVM 3.7 is required for `numba`.
 But it is not available in the official repository for Ubuntu 14.04 which lies at the core of WSL.
 That is why we need some manual editing.

 {% highlight sh %}
-cd /etc/apt/sources.list
-sudo cat > llvm.list << EOF
+sudo cat > /etc/apt/sources.list.d/llvm.list << EOF
 deb http://apt.llvm.org/trusty/ llvm-toolchain-trusty main deb-src http://apt.llvm.org/trusty/ llvm-toolchain-trusty main
 # 3.7